clipperhouse/netlify/content/inspecting-strings-hot-path.md

 My tokenizer is pretty optimal in those respects today.
 So, if you add even a single allocation on your hot path, or a redundant iteration, your perf craters.

-So, I moved some logic into the tokenizer's [main loop](https://github.com/clipperhouse/uax29/blob/master/words/splitfunc.go#L91-L96), so you won't have to do those things.
+So, I moved some joining logic into the tokenizer's [main loop](https://github.com/clipperhouse/uax29/blob/master/words/splitfunc.go#L93-L100).
+The tokenizer is already iterating the bytes -- maybe we can do you a favor while we're in the neighborhood.
 Here's [how to use it](https://github.com/clipperhouse/uax29/tree/master/words#joiners).

 ## Your code